The feature in question is the notation for anonymous functions: the underscore. It seems that in Scala

 The code is in Haskell, in the tagless-final style.

 We use the AACG formalism to uniformly formulate Potts' analyses of expressives, the dynamic-logic account of anaphora, and the continuation tower treatment of quantifier strength, quantifier ambiguity and scope islands.
 Carrying out these analyses in ACG required compromises with the accompanying ballooning of parsing complexity, or was not possible at all.
-The AACG formalism brings modularity, which comes from the compositionality of applicative functors, in contrast to monads, and the extensibility of the typed final embedding.
-The separately developed analyses of expressives and QNP are used as they are to compute truth conditions of sentences with both features.
+The AACG formalism brings modularity and extensibility: The separately developed analyses of expressives and QNP are used as they are to compute the truth conditions of sentences with both features.
 AACG offers a different perspective on linguistic side-effects, demonstrating compositionality not just of meanings but of transformations.

-AACG is implemented as a `semantic calculator', which is the ordinary Haskell interpreter.
+We have indeed implemented AACG as a `semantic calculator', which is the ordinary Haskell interpreter.
 The calculator lets us interactively write grammar derivations in a linguist-readable form and see their yields, inferred types and computed truth conditions.
 We easily extend fragments with more lexical items and operators, and experiment with different semantic-mapping assemblies.
 The mechanization lets a semanticist test more and more complex examples, making empirical tests of a semantic theory more extensive, organized and systematic.

 The definition of the Abstract language and its mapping to the surface `syntax'

-We define Abstract for a small fragment, later extended with sentence conjunction, anaphora and quantifiers.
+We define Abstract for a small fragment, later extended with sentence conjunction, anaphora, quantifiers, pronouns, expletives, etc.

 The language of meaning: First-order predicate logic